wanhuz/keep-it/README.md

 - Post note
 - Tag and filter note

-## Planned feature
+## Upcoming feature

-- Post image and video
 - Search through note
+- Embed image and video in note
-- Customize to user preference such as background image or sidebar color
+- Ability to customize to user preference such as background image or interface color

 ## Demo